This chapter lists the various tables related to FAL and highlights some of their important fields.

 The Storage configuration with regards to its Driver.
 This is a FlexForm field and the current options depend on the selected Driver.

 File Mounts are not specifically part of the FAL (they existed long before), but their definition is based on Storages.
 Each File Mount is related to a specific storage.
 The most important fields are:

-- Folder which will actually be mounted (absolute path, considering
+Folder which will actually be mounted (absolute path, considering that

 /is the root of the selected Storage).